Lauren Branning: Relationship with Joey Branning

-Departure
+Breaks and departure

+In August 2014, Jossa announced that she was expecting her first child.
+In December 2014, Jossa filmed her final scenes prior to taking maternity leave, which aired on 24 February 2015, following the show's 30th anniversary celebrations.
+She returned temporarily on 14 September 2015 for her father's murder trial before departing again on 2 October 2015.
+Lauren made a permanent return on 27 May 2016.

 On 10 September 2017, it was announced that Jossa had been axed from the show by executive consultant John Yorke, along with Lorna Fitzgerald.
 An official spokesperson said: "We can confirm Jacqueline and Lorna will be leaving.
 They have been wonderful to work with and we wish them all the best for the future."
 Their exit story started airing during the Christmas period of 2017.
 Jossa's departure aired on 16 February 2018.

-Reintroduction (2022–2024)
+Reintroduction

 In October 2022, Jossa was announced as one of several former cast members who would be returning to EastEnders for the funeral of Dot Cotton (June Brown), in a special tribute episode following Brown's death in April 2022.
 Speaking of her return, Jossa said: "Coming back to EastEnders for Dot's funeral was a no-brainer, and it was a real honour to be invited back.
 I had a lot of fun but, of course, it was bittersweet.
 It was amazing to be back, but hard to be filming this storyline.
 I can tell the viewers know that Dot gets the beautiful send-off that she deserves.
 June was the light and joy of EastEnders.
 I had so much fun working with her, the incredible stories and how infectious and witty she was.
 June is a legend and I miss her very much."
 Jossa made an unannounced return on 22 June 2023, to tie in with the return of Cindy Beale (Michelle Collins).

 On 30 September 2023, it was confirmed that Jossa would be reprising the role.
 Speaking of her comeback, she said: "I'm really excited!
 It's such an amazing time to be back as there is so much buzz around EastEnders at the moment, and I've been watching and loving it like a fan.
 Walford holds such a special place in my heart, so it really does feel like coming home."
 Executive Producer Chris Clenshaw added that he was "delighted" and "thrilled" about Jossa's return.